1uhis/Danone_Team8/README.md

 $ npm i
 ```

-In the frontend directory, you can run the following:
+In the root and frontend directory, you can run the following:

 #### `npm start`